MustafaSakhai/videos-specifications-rgb_to_dvs-v2e/README.md

-# Videos specifications to convert RGB videos to DVS videos using V2E
+# Videos specifications to convert RGB videos to DVS videos used for V2E
 Get video specifications/parameters for V2E script to convert videos from RGB to DVS events.

 # Dependencies